 - Speakeasy - Speak German.
 We teamed up with Speakeasy to provide a student discount for their low cost courses.

 While it's possible to work and study at the same time, you must consider finding a job that doesn't deviate you too much from your study objectives.

 There are also some platforms focusing specifically on jobs for students:

 Finding a new 'home away from home' takes time and a fair amount of preparation.
-Once you've made an application to Catalyst, you'll gain access to our student Facebook group where our community also posts about rooms on their radar or available spots in their own WG (shared apartment).
+During the summer, those officially enrolled on our courses will gain access to our student Facebook group, where our community also posts about rooms on their radar or available spots in their own WG (shared apartment).
 Start as soon as possible and aim for a long term solution.